ozgeonec/ecommerce-app/README.md

   changes.
 React provides a method called setState to update the state and trigger a re-render of the component.

-  - To compare: Redux is better for larger apps when we need a global state but surely more complex with a lot of boilerplate code. setState is for managing local component state while Redux provides a global store.
+  - To compare: Redux is better for larger apps when we need a global state but surely more complex with a lot of boilerplate code. setState method is for managing local component state while Redux provides a global store.

 **Explain the concept of reconciliation in React and how it affects performance.**

 - It's for updating the DOM more efficiently.
-React creates a virtual DOM and compares it with the 'real' DOM and updates only the changed UI, which effects performance in a good way because it avoids unnecessary DOM updates.
+React creates a virtual DOM and compares it with the 'real' DOM and updates only the changed UI using the diffing algorithm, which effects performance in a good way because it avoids unnecessary DOM updates.

 **How can you implement code splitting and lazy loading in React to improve the initial load time of an application?**